Punisher in film: Marvel Cinematic Universe

-In February 2020, Adam Simon stated that he had previously pitched a The Punisher film to Marvel Studios that would be set in the Marvel Cinematic Universe (MCU), after the events of the Netflix television series of the same name, with Jon Bernthal reprising his role, described as "Falling Down by way of Full Metal Jacket":
+In February 2020, Adam G. Simon stated that he had previously pitched a The Punisher film to Marvel Studios that would be set in the Marvel Cinematic Universe (MCU), after the events of the Netflix television series of the same name, with Jon Bernthal reprising his role, described as "Falling Down by way of Full Metal Jacket":

 "You got to let this thing live in R-Rated territory and it has to have the same grit and unapologetic boldness of Logan.
 In my take, we find Frank Castle as we left him at the end of the series, only now completely aware of the threat that superheroes and villains pose to mankind.
 So, Frank Castle has to go gunning for the person who he feels is responsible for the innumerable civilian casualties.
 The one who started it all by organizing these weapons of mass destruction to come together.
 Nick Fury.
 The twist is that Frank is being used, he spots the double-cross early at the end of act one.
 From that point on, we have a 3:10 to Yuma situation.
 Frank and Fury on the run from everyone, heroes and villains.
-It's 3:10 to Yuma meets L[é]on: The Professional by way of Winter Soldier."
+It's 3:10 to Yuma meets Léon: The Professional by way of Winter Soldier."